Blinningjr/rubigo-lang/README.md

 ## Documentation

-The EBNF and SOS can be located in the documentation directory.
+The EBNF and SOS can be located in the documents directory.

 ## Lexer
 ![Rubigo Lexer fsm](https://github.com/Blinningjr/rubigo-lang/blob/master/images/lexer/rubigo_lexer_fsm.png)